 Of course, you could always mix this up a little, and I’m personally a fan of the leggings-and-tunic combo (since leggings work well for sleeping).
 However, this list should give you a good base for your Morocco packing list.

 Daypack List for Morocco

 A sturdy, well designed and packable daypack is an important piece of gear for your trip to Morocco.
+As with most things, one size does not fit all for daypacks.
 You’ll be out on excursions on camels, wandering the medinas and shopping in the souqs and you’ll want a bag with comfortable, padded straps, made out of decent material, not one of those flimsy waste of time daypacks that don’t hold up to serious adventure.